cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryGroupAccountsByGroupRequest"></a>
+<a name="cosmos.group.v1beta1.QueryGroupAccountsByGroup"></a>

-### QueryGroupAccountsByGroupRequest
+### QueryGroupAccountsByGroup
-QueryGroupAccountsByGroupRequest is the Query/GroupAccountsByGroup request type.
+QueryGroupAccountsByGroup is the Query/GroupAccountsByGroup request type.

 | Field | Type | Label | Description |